Bard College at Simon's Rock

 We seek community-minded, team-oriented individuals to help develop and foster an inclusive and welcoming campus climate which allows young students to flourish.
 Applicants must be self-motivated, enthusiastic, organized, and demonstrate good judgment.
 They should be mature, outgoing, and solution-oriented.
 Successful candidates should expect to be active participants in this community.

-This is an immediate opening for a full-time live-in position within an upper-class dorm, with significant evening and weekend work.
-Compensation includes salary, on-campus apartment in the beautiful Berkshires, meal plan while on contract and when dining hall is open, and a comprehensive employee benefit package.
+This is an immediate opening for a temporary (January 2021 – May 2021), full-time live-in position within an upper-class dorm, with significant evening and weekend work.
+Compensation includes salary, on-campus apartment in the beautiful Berkshires, and a meal plan while on contract and when dining hall is open.
+This position is non-benefits eligible.
 Ability to maintain a valid driver’s license and to be insured to drive Simon’s Rock vehicles are required.
 A Bachelor’s degree is required.
 Candidates with previous Residential Life, Student Affairs, or Counseling experience will be given preference.

 Employment is contingent upon successful completion of a background check and fingerprinting.
 Bard College at Simon’s Rock is an Equal Opportunity Employer, and all qualified individuals are encouraged to apply.

-Please submit cover letter, resume, and contact information for at least three references to Lisa Donahue, College Area Coordinator, 84 Alford Road, Great Barrington, MA 01230, or email@example.com.
-No phone calls please.
+Please submit a cover letter, resume, and contact information for at least three references to Tracey Cameron, Ph.D., Dean of Students, at email@example.com.

-Applications will be accepted until the positions are filled.
+Applications will be accepted until the position is filled.
 Bard College at Simon's Rock is an equal opportunity employer and we welcome applications from those who contribute to our diversity.
 AA/EOE